Kashmiri Dum Aloo Recipe

 Serving Suggestions

-Kashmiri Dum Aloo can be served with Indian bread such as Poori, Phulka, Plain Tawa Paratha, Lachha Paratha, Naan, Khamiri Roti, or Tandoori Roti.
+Kashmiri Dum Aloo can be served with Indian bread such as Poori, Phulka, Plain Tawa Paratha, Lachha Paratha, Butter Naan, Khamiri Roti, or Tandoori Roti.

 This spicy gravy also tastes delicious with Plain Basmati Rice, Jeera Rice, Peas Pulao, or any other lightly spiced pulao.